bensu/scar/README.md

 # Environ

+## Rationale

+I've happily used [environ](http://github.com/weavejester/environ) for years and it provides a nice API to deal with config and environment variables.
+It is based on the [Twelve-Factor App's](https://12factor.net/config) recommendation on Environment Variables.
+Lately I've hit some problems that are hard to solve with environ and this fork addresses those.
+[XXX] is different from environ in the following ways:

+1. Config checked into git
+2. Arbitrary edn values as config (not just strings)
+3. Fully qualified names for config vars
+4. Type checking
+5. Temporary stubbing for testing
+6. Uberjar support

+### 1. Config checked into git

+We can start by distinguishing between config variables that you want to keep secret from those that you don't care.
+For example, your AWS API key vs the HTTP server's port.
+I don't recommend checking any API keys in git but I do want to keep as much as I can in there.
+Including the common deployment configs.
+See [Secrets] for how do we handle secrets.

+### 2. Arbitrary edn values

+I'm tired of casting ports to `Integer` and parsing out jdbc connection strings when they could be maps that are easier to read and edit.

+### 3. Fully qualified names for config vars

+Because there are many `:port`s and there are many `:db-url`s.
+(Also because `clojure.spec` requires it).

+### 4. Type checking

+If the `:port` is not an `integer?` I don't even want the program to start.

+### 5. Temporary stubbing for testing

+During one test run (i.e. `lein test`) it might be interesting to test several values for some type of config variable.
+For example, if some environments should not call a certain API it might be useful to wrap some tests with `::call-api? false` or `::call-api? true` to test the underlying implementation.

+### 6. Uberjar

+environ loads all the config vars once at startup.
+This is problematic when using uberjars since any `aot` namespaces (like `environ.core`)

+## Behavior

 Environ is a Clojure library for managing environment settings from a number of different sources.
 It works well for applications following the [12 Factor App](http://12factor.net/) pattern.